filipjakov/the-amazing-header-showcase/README.md

 - explain why the menu/close buttons are links and explain the `id`'s
 - explain `title` and `aria-label` on the links
 - explain the `_` on the close button link

+2. The Styles

+- basic colors and stuff
+- step by step coverage (header CSS)[./src/styles/index.css]
+- progressive enhancment: we got basic functionality with no js

+3. The Javascript